Poland–Serbia relations: Poles in Serbia

 The largest part of the Polonia (Polish diaspora) in Serbia is made up of women who married in Yugoslavia in the 1960s and 70s.
 During the Yugoslav wars, when Yugoslavia broke up, many Polish and their families either returned to Poland or emigrated to the West.
 According to the 2022 Serbian census, there are 615 Poles in Serbia.
 These are individuals born in Poland, as well as their descendants from mixed marriages.
 Apart from Belgrade, larger numbers exist in Niš, Novi Sad, Kraljevo, Vrnjačka Banja, and Subotica.
 The only community regarded starosedeoci ("natives"), is the one inhabiting Ostojićevo in northern Serbia, having settled in the mid-19th century from the Wisła.

 Serbian aviators Tadija Sondermajer and Stanislav Sondermajer, the youngest fighter in the Battle of Cer in 1914, were of paternal Polish descent.
 Serbian officer and journalist Stanislav Krakov (1895–1968) had a father of Polish origin.
 Journalist and military analyst Miroslav Lazanski is of paternal Polish ancestry.
 Film director and political commentator Boris Malagurski is of distant paternal Polish ancestry.

+Serbs in Poland

+Serbs in Poland are a small, mainly expat, community.
+According to data from 2021 census, there were 1,149 ethnic Serbs citizens in Poland.